jhlywa/chess.js/README.md

              flags: '',
              new_piece: { type: 'p', color: 'w' },
              old_piece: { type: 'p', color: 'w' },
-             # a captured_piece key is included when flags contains the substring 'c'
+             # a captured_piece key is included when the flags key contains the substring 'c'
              san: 'a3' },
            ...
            ]